martian45/micropython-tlc59116/README.md

 |-------|---------|-----|
 | 1 1 0 | 1 0 1 1 | 1/0 | Software reset address
 | 1 1 0 | 1 0 0 0 | 1/0 | LED I2C all call address

+You can find addresses of devices on I2C using i2c_scan.py.